Curb Extensions

 DEFINITION AND DESCRIPTION

 A curb extension is a horizontal extension of the sidewalk into the street that results in a narrower roadway section.
-It may be used at intersection corners or mid-block.
+They may be placed at intersection corners or mid-block.
 A curb extension at an intersection is called a corner extension or bulbout.
 A curb extension located mid-block is called a choker.

-Curb extensions increase pedestrian visibility, reduce the distance pedestrians need to travel across a roadway, and encourage pedestrians to cross at designated locations.
-They also tighten intersection curb radii, encourage slower turning speeds, and prevent vehicles from parking at corners.
+Curb extensions increase pedestrian visibility, shorten crossing distance for pedestrians, and encourage pedestrians to cross at designated locations.
+They also tighten intersection curb radii, encourage slower turning speeds, and prevent vehicles from illegally parking at corners.

 Implementation Categories